By Crispian Balmer and Steve Scherer

-To resolve the problem, two Italian boats moved alongside the Aquarius on Tuesday to share out the migrants before heading west through what are forecast to be stormy seas.
+To overcome the problem, two Italian boats moved alongside the Aquarius on Tuesday to share out the migrants before heading west through what are predicted to be stormy seas.

 "This shows what happens when there are not enough rescue assets at sea," said Sea Watch spokesman Ruben Neugebauer.

 Italy has taken in more than 640,000 mainly African migrants over the past five years.
 Other EU states have largely ignored pleas by Rome to take in some of the newcomers and share the cost of their care, heightening anti-European and anti-migrant sentiment in Italy.

 Matteo Salvini, Italy's new interior minister and head of the far-right League, has said his move this week is aimed at forcing other European states to help bear the strain.